 - Closest Lodging: Curry Village and the Pines Campgrounds are the best options for early starts.

-Best Lodging Directly Near Half Dome Trail
+Best Lodging Directly Near the Half Dome Trail

 Curry Village (Closest Option)